 There are many reasons why anyone with even a little bit of money should diversify and open a bank account offshore.
 Opening a bank account in Panama as a non-resident is an option.

-I spent some time on the ground in Panama in early March and went to few banks.
+I spent some time on the ground in Panama in December and went to few banks.
 Let’s look at the pros and cons of opening a bank account in Panama as a non-resident.

 - A few banks in Panama accept non-residents, unlike most banks in most countries in the world.

 - Even Americans are accepted, which is not that common due to FATCA.

 - Higher interest rates on your USD deposits than in other countries.

 - Credit cards are available, even for non residents.

 - Low barriers to entry; some banks let you open an account with only USD3,000.